Basmachi movement: First phase of the revolt in the Ferghana Valley

 Irgash Bey's claims to leadership of an army of the faithful won recognition by the clergy of the Ferghana Valley, and he soon controlled a sizable fighting force.
 Widespread nationalization campaigns carried out from Tashkent had caused economic collapse, and the Ferghana Valley faced famine in absence of grain imports.
 All these factors drove people to join the Basmachi.
 The Tashkent Soviet was unable to contain the insurgency, and the end of 1918 decentralized bands of fighters, totaling roughly 20,000, controlled Ferghana and the countryside surrounding Tashkent.
 Irgash Bey faced rival commanders such as Madamin Bey, who was supported by more moderate Muslim factions, but he secured formal, nominal leadership of the movement at a council in March 1919.

 With the Tashkent Soviet in a vulnerable military position, the Bolsheviks left Russian settlers to organize their own defense by creating the Peasant Army of Fergana.
 This often involved brutal reprisals for Basmachi attacks by Soviet forces and Russian farmers both.
 The harsh policies of War Communism, however, caused the peasants' army to sour on the Tashkent Soviet.
 In May 1919, Madamin Bey formed an alliance with the settlers, entailing a non-aggression pact and a coalition army.
 The new allies made plans for establishing a joint Russian-Muslim state, with power sharing arrangements and cultural rights for both groups.
 Disputes over the Islamic orientation of the Basmachi led to the break-up of the alliance, however, and both Madamin and the settlers suffered defeats at the hands of the Muslim Volga Tatar Red Brigade.
 The inhabitants of the Ferghana Valley were exhausted after the punishing winter of 1919–20, and Madamin Bey defected to the Soviet side in March.
 Meanwhile, famine relief reached the region under the more moderate New Economic Policy, while land reform and amnesty placated Ferghana residents.
 As a result, the Basmachi movement lost control of most populated areas and shrank overall.

 The pacification of Ferghana did not last long.
 During the summer of 1920 the Soviets felt secure enough to requisition food and mobilize Muslim conscripts.
 The result was a renewed uprising and new Basmachi groups proliferated, fueled by religious slogans.
 Renewed conflict would see the Basmachi movement spread across Turkestan.
+Meanwhile, Dungan Muslim Magaza Masanchi formed the Dungan Cavalry Regiment to fight for the Soviets against the Basmachi.